e-sports stocks investing

 • Volatility: E-sports and video gaming are fast-moving markets marked by trends that can disappear as quickly as they come.
 That can result in high volatility and major price fluctuations.

 • High costs: The annual cost (TER) of using e-sports ETFs is relatively high, at 0.55 and 0.50 percent for the two funds explained above.
-By comparison, there are ETFs that invest in the global MSCI World index and the Swiss Market Index (SMI) that have TERs of just 0.20 percent.
+By comparison, there are ETFs that invest in the global MSCI World index that have TERs of less than 0.10 percent.

 How well do e-sports stocks perform?